 For Mike, the project was about the journey his team went on with the owners.
 'I love how sophisticated their taste became,’ he says.
 'They developed a passion and interest in contemporary art and furniture, and had a desire to seek out the unusual, fascinating and cutting edge.’

-Mike and Fleur wanted to make the interior interesting and distinct, incorporating colours from an elegant palette.
+Mike and Fleur wanted to make the interior interesting and distinct, incorporating colors from an elegant palette.
 'We aimed to make it an inward-looking house with eye-catching furniture and art,’ says Mike.
 'Each room has its own sense of identity and character.'

 The formal sitting room was very challenging.
 'We restored the original proportions and cornicing.
 It's a north-facing room and we opened it up to the south with two double doors leading into the dining room.
 The two rooms are meant to be read together so that there's a sense of living in both spaces,’ says Mike.